Qiskit/qiskit/README.md

 ## Use

-- Setup the Jupyter notebook.
+- Set up the Jupyter notebook.
 Add your API token to the file "Qconfig.py" (get it from [IBM Quantum Experience](https://quantumexperience.ng.bluemix.net) > Account):

 ```sh
 cp tutorial/Qconfig.py.default Qconfig.py